muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

 in the http://10.10.240.142/key-1-of-3.txt we get our first flag.
 And in the same location fsocity.dic file is a very long wordlist when we look at the second flag hint it says: There's something fishy about this wordlist...
-Why is it so long?  so i when we look inside of the file there is so much words repeates and most of them is very short so we guess its a password list so we should find the login page and username and we should make fsocity.dic file shorter.
+Why is it so long?  so when we look inside of the file there is so much words repeates and most of them is very short.
+So we should find the login page, username and we should make fsocity.dic file shorter.
 In gobuster we saw /login directory when we go the page we see its a wordpress login page: